BolunDai0216/pypi-bonjour/docs/source/tutorial.md

 skip = "pp* *musllinux*"  # skip building for PyPy and musllinux
 ```

 Then, run `cibuildwheel` in the root directory.
-These commands will generate the built distributions in the `wheelhouse` directory, which can then be uploaded to PyPI using the command
+These commands will generate the built distributions in the `wheelhouse` directory, which can then be uploaded to PyPI using the command.

 ```bash
 twine upload wheelhouse/*